How to Set Up Your Honeywell Alarm with Apple Home for Push Notifications and Geofence-Based Arming/Disarming

 Configuring Geofence Alarm Triggers in the Home App

-From here, I proceeded to configure my geofence automations to use the appropriate modes to automatically arm and disarm my alarm when people come and go.
+Using these switches, I configured my geofence automations to trigger the appropriate switches, allowing the alarm to automatically arm and disarm as people come and go.

 Configuring an Automation to Arm the Alarm When the Last Person Leaves

-In the “When the Last Person Leaves” automation, I set it to turn on “Mode Away,” which arms the alarm (e.g., sets it to Away mode).
+In the “When the Last Person Leaves” automation, I set it to turn on “Armed Away,” which arms the alarm (e.g., sets it to Away mode).

 Configuring an Automation to Disarm the Alarm When the First Person Arrives

-In the “When the First Person Arrives” automation, I set it to turn on “Mode Off,” which disarms the alarm (e.g., sets it to off).
+In the “When the First Person Arrives” automation, I set it to turn on “Disarmed Home,” which disarms the alarm (e.g., sets it to off).

 Now, when the first person arrives or the last person leaves, the alarm in the home automatically adjusts, and my partner and I receive push notifications from the Home app about the alarm state changes.